Attackers overload a web server and shut down access to a web property through DoS and DDoS attacks.

 Some are specialized and only focus on a particular layer of the OSI model, while others are designed to allow for multiple attack vectors.
 Categories of attack tools include:

-As the name implies, these types of attack tools both use a low volume of data and operate very slowly.
-Designed to send small amounts of data across multiple connections in order to keep ports on a targeted server open as long as possible, these tools continue to utilize server resources until a targeted server is unable to maintain additional connections.
+As the name implies, these types of attack tools use a low volume of data and operate very slowly.
+Designed to send small amounts of data across multiple connections in order to keep ports on a targeted server open as long as possible, these tools continue to take up the server's resources until it is unable to maintain additional connections.
 Uniquely, low and slow attacks may at times be effective even when not using a distributed system such as a botnet and are commonly used by a single machine.

 These tools target layer 7 of the OSI model, where Internet-based requests such as HTTP occur.
-Using a type of HTTP flood attack to overwhelm a target with HTTP GET and POST requests, a malicious actor can launch attack traffic that is difficult to distinguish from normal requests made by actual visitors.
+Using an HTTP flood attack to overwhelm a target with HTTP GET and POST requests, a malicious actor can launch attack traffic that is difficult to distinguish from normal requests made by actual visitors.

 Going further down the protocol stack, these tools utilize protocols like UDP to send large volumes of traffic to a targeted server, such as during a UDP flood.
 While often ineffective individually, these attacks are typically found in the form of DDoS attacks where the benefit of additional attacking machines increases the effect.

 The LOIC is an open-source stress testing application.
 It allows for both TCP and UDP protocol layer attacks to be carried out using a user-friendly WYSIWYG interface.
 Due to the popularity of the original tool, derivatives have been created that allow attacks to be launched using a web browser.

 This attack tool was created to replace the LOIC by expanding its capabilities and adding customizations.
 Using the HTTP protocol, the HOIC is able to launch targeted attacks that are difficult to mitigate.
 The software is designed to have a minimum of 50 people working together in a coordinated attack effort.